Pennsylvania lawmaker charged with stealing from non-profit

 HARRISBURG, Pa.
-(AP) - Prosecutors on Wednesday charged a state House representative from Philadelphia and accused her of stealing from a non-profit organization she founded to serve the mentally ill and poor who were fighting addiction.
+(AP) - Prosecutors accused a state House representative from Philadelphia of enriching herself by stealing money from a non-profit organization she founded to serve the mentally ill and poor who were fighting addiction and filed charges against her Wednesday.

-Pennsylvania Attorney General Josh Shapiro announced the charges against Movita Johnson-Harrell, which include perjury, tampering with public records and theft.
+The charges filed by Pennsylvania Attorney General Josh Shapiro’s office against state Rep. Movita Johnson-Harrell include perjury, tampering with public records and theft.

-Court papers say the theft went on for years, as she converted the charity’s funds into investment properties, vacations and luxury clothing.
+Court papers say the theft went on for years, as Johnson-Harrell converted the charity’s funds into investment properties, vacations and luxury clothing.
+Shapiro said Johnson-Harrell personally spent more than $500,000 from Motivations Education & Consultation Associates, diverting Medicaid and Social Security disability funds.

 The 53-year-old Democrat won a special election in March for a west Philadelphia district.

 Johnson-Harrell is the first female Muslim member of the state House.
-She was to turn herself in to police in Philadelphia.
-It was not clear whether she had a lawyer.
+She was to turn herself into police Wednesday in Philadelphia.
+A message was left with her lawyers Wednesday seeking comment.

-She had previously worked in the victim and witness services unit of the Philadelphia district attorney’s office, and is active in a foundation that fights gun violence named for her 18-year-old son, who was shot to death in 2011.
+She had previously worked in the victim and witness services unit of the Philadelphia district attorney’s office, and is active in an anti-gun violence foundation named for her 18-year-old son, who was shot to death in 2011.

+Court papers say the thefts continued even after she worked in the district attorney’s office and started serving in the state House.

-On a state ethics form due in May, Johnson-Harrell reported she owed the Internal Revenue Service about $50,000.
+On a state statement of financial disclosure form due in May, Johnson-Harrell reported owing the Internal Revenue Service about $50,000.

+She said then that the debt went back more than a decade, from a business that helped people with special needs.
+She said an accountant advised her that if she had appealed in time, she would not have owed anything.

+Johnson-Harrell quickly made her presence known in the Capitol.
+After she was sworn in to office, she objected to a colleague’s session-opening prayer that “at the name of Jesus every knee will bow.”

 Sign up for Daily Newsletters